-Long drives are an inevitable part of the joys (or otherwise) of the holiday season.
-Whether it involves singalongs, bickering (He’s poking me!
-She hit me first!) or just long stretches of your own company and whatever podcast you’re currently binging, the road-trip is part of the whole experience.
+Driving fatigued continues to be one of the leading factors contributing to accidents, injuries and deaths on roads in Queensland.
+Long drives are an inevitable part of the joys of any holiday season.
+Whether they involve singalongs, bickering or just long stretches of your own company and good music, the road trip is part of the whole experience.

 “With the holiday rush just around the corner, we’d urge drivers to plan some extra time to take breaks along the way and stay safe, especially those who typically do long stints at the wheel.”